setadpu/Obsidian-AI-Text-Processor/README.md

 ```

-Ensure that the Ollama model you want to use is running in the background
+Ensure that the Ollama model you want to use is running in the background.

 ```